 Dialog like this can heal, empower, and liberate.
 It is a compassionate exploration that begins from your questions, and results in insight and understanding.
 You can experience peace and clarity on issues pertaining to self-knowledge, the meaning of life, conflicts in values, cross-cultural tensions, ethical dilemmas at work and at home, family and relationship issues, and more.
 Even for issues that don't seem "philosophical," this kind of investigation has the time-tested ability to foster radical shifts in your intellectual, emotional and perceptual experience.

 - This inquiry heals because thinking and feeling are so closely intermingled that a sincere investigation pays off throughout all of one's experience.
 Regardless of where one begins inquiry - from the point of anger, fear, hope, wonder, or from the global perspective one's view of life - sincere philosophical inquiry transforms both thinking and feeling.

 - It empowers by focusing on issues you suggest.
 It's not disempowering, and works most effectively with your active participation.
-The direction we take, as well as the results, are yours.

 - It liberates by freeing you from false beliefs and limiting assumptions.
 You come to discover a more joyful experience of yourself, others and the world.